King's Theatre, Glasgow: The building

-Restoration

-In early 2008, the management of the King's Theatre announced that a full programme of interior refurbishment was planned, to restore the theatre to its full former glory, in time for the Commonwealth Games that the city is to host in 2014.
-Work for this restoration is expected to commence in the Summer of 2009.
-The firm chosen as Architects for the work are Simpson & Brown.

-The theatre had its Stalls & Grand Circle seating replaced during the autumn 2009, with an authentic style appropriate to the theatre.
-The stalls has improved legroom and no centre aisle, improving sightlines.
-The theatre is offering patrons the opportunity to sponsor a seat, with the price including a membership to the Friends scheme that the theatre operates.
-Other restoration work includes new carpet within the auditorium, new orchestra pit railing, and preparations for the installation of air conditioning.

 Annual pantomime production

 The pantomime at the King's Theatre has been running annually since 1971.
 Before that a few pantomimes were staged from 1964/65 after Glasgow Corporation bought the theatre from Howard & Wyndham Ltd. From the 1970s pantomime productions at the theatre were funded jointly by the City Councils of Glasgow and Edinburgh and staged in both cities.
 Stanley Baxter, one of Britain's top pantomimist, performed at the King's in the 1980s in Cinderella, which he wrote and directed, and returned for his final pantomime appearance in 1991.
 First Family Entertainment took over production of the annual pantomime in 2005.
 The current productions comprise a 70 performance run during the festive period, until mid-January.

-Notable performers
+Since 2017, the pantomime has been produced by Crossroads Pantomimes, formerly Qdos.

 Gerard Kelly was for 20 years a regular performer at the King's Theatre pantomimes, taking the lead comic role every year.
 Elaine C Smith appeared regularly between 1996 and 2005, and has since been involved as an associate producer.
 During her time starring in the pantomimes, she often took on the role of dame, making the King's Theatre production somewhat unusual in having a woman playing the dame role, traditionally played by a man.
 Scottish comedian Karen Dunbar has taken on the leading female comic role in recent years.
 She started in 2007 as Nanny Begood in Sleeping Beauty, she then appeared in Cinderella in 2008, Aladdin in 2009, and again as Nanny Begood in 2011.
 Dunbar created the role of Mrs McConkey in Cinderella in 2012 and most recently appeared as The Slave of The Ring in Aladdin in 2013.
+Elaine C Smith returned to the King's Theatre pantomime in 2017, again playing the dame role, alongside Johnny Mac.